JitseB/NPCLib/README.md

 There are multiple ways you can make use of NPCLib.

 1. The first option is to shade `npclib-plugin.jar` in to your plugin.
 2. The second option is to put `npclib-plugin.jar` under your `plugins` folder.
 By doing this, you no longer need to shade the API JAR.
-Though, do not forget to add `NPCLib` as a dependency in your `plugin.yml`!
+Though, do not forget to add `NPCLibPlugin` as a dependency in your `plugin.yml`!
 3. The third option (and the one I recommend most) is to shade the library using Maven.
 I recently added NPCLib to the OSSRH (OSS Repository Hosting) which allows you to easily import NPCLib into your project.

 #### Maven repository